Richard Cheek, Sr.,

 Richard Cheek, Sr., and his family migrated from Spotsylvania County, VA, to North Carolina sometime between 1730-1732 and settled on the Tar River in Beaufort County.
 I like to call him as "Richard of Beaufort" in order to distinguish him from all the other Richard Cheeks in North Carolina.
 The first names Richard, Robert, James, William, and John were extraordinarily common in the Cheek family.

-Richard and his wife sold their land in Spotsylvania County in 1730, and by 1732 they were in Edgecombe County, North Carolina.
+Richard Cheek and his wife sold their land in Spotsylvania County in 1730, and by 1732 they were in Edgecombe County, North Carolina.
 For years, European settlers had avoided North Carolina as an abode of pirates and hostile Tuscarora Indians.
 But conditions in the colony had become more favorable by the 1720's.
 To reach North Carolina, the Cheeks probably traveled the great overland route known as the "King's Highway," which would have taken them on a journey of over 250 miles from Fredericksburg, VA, to New Bern, North Carolina.
 No one knows for certain why Richard and his family decided to leave Virginia for the North Carolina wilderness.
-However, Richard's legal trouble in Spotsylvania County is a likely explanation.
+However, the political turmoil in Spotsylvania County is a possible explanation.

 a